 To read more about his books, click the PUBLISHED option.
 On the same page you’ll also discover a sample from among the 70 feature stories he’s composed, from playground rhymes to senior bikies.

 To glean a bit more about the man and his mania – or play a few word games – mouse around the DA domain.
-You’ll find such distractions as the weekly Birdbrain poser, the Word of the Week clue challenge, or a chance to revel in the many creative Brainstorms and other puzzles.
+You’ll find such distractions as the Word of the Week clue challenge, plus the many Birdbrain posers of the past, and occasional Guest Grids.
 You can also join his wordiness on Twitter.